home | index | units | counting | geometry | algebra | trigonometry & functions | calculus

 • The wave theory of light, on the other hand, explains diffraction (as well as the laws of reflexion and refraction of geometrical optics, incidentally).
 It was first championned by Christiaan Huygens and received experimental support from Thomas Young in 1803.
 The idea that light is a form of electromagnetic wave is due to Michael Faraday, who was later vindicated mathematically by James Clerk Maxwell (Maxwell's equations, 1864).

-By contrast, photonics is based on the explicit idea that light consists of packets of energy proportional to its frequency (the coefficient of proportionality being Planck's constant).
+By contrast, quantum optics (fundamental research) and photonics (applied science) are based on the explicit idea that light consists of packets of energy proportional to its frequency (the coefficient of proportionality being Planck's constant).
 This idea was formally put forth in 1905 by Albert Einstein to explain the photoelectric effect (in 1900, Max Planck had paved the way by showing that the blackbody spectrum could be explained by postulating that all energy exchanges between radiation and matter could only occur in quanta of energy proportional to the frequency).

 So, the key difference between optics and photonics is that the latter deals primarily with the quantization of light which is ignored by the former.